-The effects of Galantamine were discovered more than 3,000 years ago by the Ancient Greeks, when Homer described its effects on dream recall.
+The effects of galantamine were discovered more than 3,000 years ago by the Ancient Greeks, when Homer described its effects on dream recall.
 It has also been used in China for centuries as a memory enhancer.

 Gastrointestinal side effects like nausea and diarrhea are sometimes seen after prolonged daily use by Alzheimer's patients.
 However for the typical dream explorer taking much smaller doses, sporadic use over time should not lead to any such undesirable side effects.

-After taking your pills, lay quietly in bed incubating your lucid dream intention.
-The hypnagogia should come fast - use this state to visualize your desired dream scene and repeat in your mind statements like: "The next scene will be a dream!"
+After taking a lucid dream pill, lay quietly in bed incubating your lucid dream intention.
+The hypnagogia should come fast.
+Use it to visualize your desired dream scene and repeat in your mind the mantra: the next scene will be a dream...

 You may run into more micro-awakenings, which is linked to increased sleep paralysis.
 How you view this depends on your attitude towards sleep paralysis in general.
 Some lucid dreamers actively pursue this state which acts as a gateway to instant lucid dreams.
 Others fear and shun it, the very thought of it filling them with dread.